Cynthia Barlow Marrs SGFA

 Cynthia has a BFA degree in painting and further degrees in environmental planning and design.
 Her art can be seen in group exhibitions in London, and in solo and group exhibitions in and around the Thames Valley.
 Cynthia’s art is in private collections in Britain and abroad.
 She is happy to discuss commissions for work large or small.
 Her work can be seen in her studio by prior arrangement.

 Highly Commended Work in Colour, and Highly Commended Work on the Exhibition Theme in DRAW 13, the 92nd Annual Open Exhibition of the Society of Graphic Fine Art - The Drawing Society.

-Group exhibitions outside London: The Old Fire Station, Henley-on-Thames; Oxfordshire Artweeks; Harvey Gallery, Guildford.
+Royal Birmingham Society of Artists Gallery; Grierson Galleries, The Old Fire Station, Henley-on-Thames; Oxfordshire Artweeks; Harvey Gallery, Guildford.

 The Old Court Artspace, Windsor (autumn 2020); Windsor Fringe and Festival Artist’s Open House (annually); The River & Rowing Museum, Henley-on-Thames; The West Wing, Slough; Ripley Arts Centre, Bromley, Kent.